 Carmine Gallo is a communication skills coach for some of the world's most admired brands.
 He is a former vice president for a global, top-ten public relations firm and a former journalist for CNN and CBS.
 Currently Gallo writes about leadership, communications, and innovation for several publications including Forbes.
 He's been featured in Success magazine, The New York Times, the Wall Street Journal, and Investor's Business Daily.
 Carmine has written several internally bestselling books including The Presentation Secrets of Steve Jobs and The Innovation Secrets of Steve Jobs.
 His books have been endorsed by such luminaries as Starbucks CEO Howard Schultz, Salesforce founder Marc Benioff, former Apple evangelist Guy Kawasaki, and the CEO of Zappos, Tony Hsieh.
 Carmine's new book, The Apple Experience, features the insights he's learned from Apple's iconic visionary as well as other leaders who have re-imagined and reinvented their brands.

-But another way to look at this is from the perspective of the brand: what are the benefits it reaps for inspiring the loyalty of its customers' And what does it take to inspire that loyalty?
+But another way to look at this is from the perspective of the brand: what are the benefits it reaps for inspiring loyal customers?
+And what does it take to inspire that loyalty?
 Rewards certainly help, but it's more important to focus on things like providing a great product or service and being known for having top-notch customer service.
+Marketing alone won't convince customers to remain loyal.

+To build a brand with loyal customers takes time, but we can't undersell the importance of that investment.
 As our latest infographic shows, customer loyalty is very important.
 78% of loyal customers help spread the word about your brand, and 54% won't even consider switching to a competitor.
+If your company can offer a unique experience with your product or service, it will only encourage more of your customers to stay loyal.